djhenderson/EaseXML3/docs/README.rst

 to store data in XML format conforming to that "specifications".
 And finally, a program would feed and/or read valid XML data.

-Well, the final goal of EaseXML is to handle all of that.
+Well, the final goal of EaseXML3 is to handle all of that.
 Though XML grammar support is unfinished, the developper can still define some Python bindings (as new-style classes) describing some implicit XML grammars.
 Then, dealing with XML data is as simple as using usual